lukejkelly/TreeConsistency/README.md

 ```bash
 bash plot.sh
 ```
-For each experiment, compute the posterior support for the corresponding true tree topology in `trees` and plot it as `k` increases for each mutation rate in `m_seq`.
+For each experiment, compute the median posterior support for the corresponding true tree topology in `t0` across replicate data sets then plot it as `k` increases and create a separate plot of the interval for `k` on which the curves cross 0.5.
+A trace plot of the log-likelihood of each sampled MCMC configuration is also created.

 ### Notes